 When the differential pressure transmitter is calibrated, first close the positive and negative valves of the three-valve group.
 Open the balance valve, and then loosen the exhaust and drain valves to vent.

 Then use a self-made connector to replace the vent, drain valve or cock connected to the positive pressure chamber.
+The negative pressure chamber is kept unscrewed, allowing it to vent to the atmosphere.

 The pressure source is connected with the self-made joint through the rubber tube.
 Close the balance valve.
 And check the air circuit sealing.